Juan Santos Atahualpa: The indigenous people

-The Asháninka people were the most populous of the indigenous people of the Peruvian Amazon, occupying a territory of about 100000 sqkm from 10 to 14 degrees south latitude in the foothills of the Andes and in the lowlands of the Amazon Basin.
+The Asháninka people were the most populous of the indigenous people of the Peruvian Amazon, occupying a territory of about 100000 sqkm from 10 to 14° south latitude in the foothills of the Andes and in the lowlands of the Amazon Basin.
 They numbered about 52,000.
 Not all the widely dispersed Asháninka and other groups participated in the rebellion.
-Juan Santos' rebellion began on the Gran Pajonal (Great Grassland), an elevated plateau, and his area of influence extended into the regions of the Cerro de la Sal (Mountain of Salt); and the Chanchamayo.
+Juan Santos' rebellion began on the Gran Pajonal (Great Grassland), an elevated plateau, and his area of influence extended into the regions of the Cerro de la Sal (Mountain of Salt) and the Chanchamayo.
 Other indigenous groups supporting the rebellion were the Amuesha and Nomatsiguenga peoples.